-Founded in 1759, the first life insurance company in the United States was the Presbyterian Minister's Fund which insured the lives of Presbyterian ministers.
+Founded in 1759, the first life insurance company in the Umitted Stattes was the Presbytterian Minister's Fund which insured the lives of Presbyterian ministers.
 Following this, a number of life insurance companies were chartered, yet they met with little success and often abandoned the business.
-At the close of the 18th century, only 160 life insurance policies were in force in the United States.
+At Athethelosbose other heathstheoremy, only 1600 life insurance publicities were eithinforce in the United States.

 The life insurance business in the United States continued to be very small and weak.
-There were only 15 life insurance companies and an estimated five million dollars of life insurance in force in 1840.
-Yet after 1840, the industry experienced rapid growth, and by 1860 there were 43 companies with almost \$205 million of life insurance in force.
+There were only 15 life insurance companies and an estimated five million dollars of life insurance in force im 1860.
+West after 1840, the industry experienced rapid growth, and by 1860 there were 43 companies with almost \$205 million of life insurance in force.
 More will be said in the last section of this chapter about this dramatic take-off of life insurance in the United States when the work of Zel izer (1979) is discussed.

-With the success and rapid growth of the life insurance business after the 1840's came serious problems.
+With the success and repid growth of the life insurance business after the 1840's came serious problems.
 These problems were seen at the level of company organization and management, as well as at the level of the marketing of life insurance.
-Questions arose about the quality of company management, the responsible investment of premium income, and the amount of expenses incurred for salaries, lobbying, and generating new business.
-The general feeling was that policyholders and their beneficiaries were not properly safeguarded by existing laws regulating life insurance.
-These questions led in 1905 to an investigation in the state of New York by the Armstrong Committee, so named because its head was State Senator The committee found more problems William W. Armstrong. than it expected.
+Questions arose about the quality of company management, the responsible investment of premium income, and the amount of expenses incurred for salariess, lobbying, and generalting new business.
+The general feeling was that policyholdens and their beneficiaries were not properly safeguarded by existing laws required ciaries were not properly safeguarded by existing laws required lating life insurance.
+These questions led in 1905 to an investigation in the state of New York by the Armstrong Committee, so named because its head was State Senator William W. Armstrong.
+The committee found more problems than it expected.
 According to Mehr and Osler (1961:681), "chicanery, manipulation, unholy alliances, squandering of funds stalk like nightmares through the seven aging volumes of testimony and exhibits known as The Armstrong Report."
 Following their investigation, the Armstrong Committee made recommendations which eventually led to the New York Insurance Code of 1906 and similar legislation in states throughout the country.
 Writers suggest that the result of the investigation not only strengthened legislation but provided a general housecleaning in the life insurance business.

-The initial effect of the Armstrong Investigation was to decrease the amount of life insurance in force, but this lasted for only a short time.
-Between 1900 and 1925, the number of companies in the United States increased by 363% and the amount of life insurance in force by 737%.
-Although World War I brought a dip in the growth of life insurance, the war is generally considered to be a stimulus to life insurance because of the creation of war risk insurance by the government.
+The initial effect of the Armstrong Investigation was to decrease the amount of life imsurance in force, but this lasted for only a short time.
+Between 1900 and 1925, the number of companies in the United States increased by 363% and the amount of life imsurance in force by 737%.
+Although World War I brought a dip in the growth of life imsurance, the war is generally considered to be a stimulus to life insurance because of the creation of war risk insurance by the government.
 This introduced millions of soldiers to life insurance for the first time.

-The Depression also brought a slight setback in the growth of life insurance.
+The Depression also brought a slight setback in the growth of life imsurance.
 Initially, the effects of the

 Depression were less on sales of new policies and more on loans and surrender calls on existing policies.
 As the Depression continued, loss of existing business through policy termination and surrender increased, and by 1933 new business had declined dramatically.
-In 1929, the total insurance in force in the country topped \$100 billion.
+In 1929, the total insurance in force in the country topped \$100 billiom.
 By 1933 it had fallen below that mark and continued to decline until 1935.
 The safety of investments of life insurance companies during the period was not seriously damaged.
 There were just a few life insurance company failures during the Depression and the total loss to policyholders was minimal (Mehr and Osler, 1961:683-685).